grettke/help/help.md

 ### Key-Bindings Take You to Places to Perform Activities

+    ID: E765C8BB-ECC3-4791-A287-83B6DED2F6C3

 OOTB you wil be visiting many `places` and performing many `activities`.
 EMACS comes with a good configuration that minimizes `distance`.
-This isn't worth changing.
+This isn&rsquo;t worth changing.
 You can use EMACS for a lifetime without ever having to customize any of the key-bindings.
 This is what lets anyone use your system.
 This is what lets you use the system with `-Q` when you break it.
 You need to decide if you every want